MowMdown/aroma-kernel-build-tools/README.md

 ==============================
 Use the aromakernelbuild.sh script to build with the aroma installer

-To use this method, you will need to edit the contents of aromakernel-updater-script < DO NOT RENAME THIS FILE!!!
+To use this method, you will need to edit the contents of aroma-updater-script < DO NOT RENAME THIS FILE!!!

 You will need to store any tools that you want to use in the tools directory